kirinlabs/utils/README.md

 utils
 =====
-Utils is a go language development toolkit that mainly includes functions for string, slice, map, time, type judgment, type conversion, data compression, etc.
+Utils is a go language development toolkit that mainly includes functions such as string, slice, map, time, type judgment, type conversion, and data compression.

 ### Installing utils